zeno4ever/zip_pi_doorbell/README.md

 We use telegram messages to give you realtime update that someone is standing on the door.

-First create a new telegram channel where you want to recieve the door notifications.
+First create a new private telegram channel where you want to recieve the door notifications.
 If you want to hear updates enable (sound) notifications for this channel.

 ### Get your API Token

 Get your personal bot token via these [steps](https://core.telegram.org/bots/features#creating-a-new-bot) and save the bot token.

-Add you telegram bot to your channel.
+Add you telegram bot to your channel. (on your phone)

 ### Channel ID

-Log in with your account to Telegram web and select the Telegram group.
+Log in with your account to [Telegram web](https://web.telegram.org) and select the Telegram group.
 Then, in the URL of your web browser you should see something similar to https://web.telegram.org/k/#-XXXXXXXXX.
 Then, the ID you need to use for the Telegram group is -XXXXXXXXX, where each X character represents a number.
 Remember to include the minus symbol preceding the numbers.

+We included a 'test_telegram.py' programm to test and find the right channel number (sometimes the above methode don't give the right number).

 ## Setup Pi
 Make image for your pi with [Pi Imager](https://www.raspberrypi.com/software/), select the correct hardware and "Raspberry Pi OS (64-bit)" as image to create.
 Select your SD card and wait until the imager is done.

 Put the SD card in your Pi and turn it on.
+After a quick automatic reboot the pi is ready for use.

 ## Pi doorbell scripts
 Install the workshop software by opening a terminal on the Pi and clone this repositry to your own local system with :

 `git clone https://github.com/zeno4ever/zip_pi_doorbell`

-copy 'config.py.example' to 'config.py'.
+copy 'config.py.example' to 'config.py' with the 'cp' command :
+`cp config.py.example config.py`

 ## Change config.py
-Fill in the parameter you got in the steps from telegram
+Fill in the parameters you got in the steps from telegram.
+For the jitsi change the url   part 'your_channel' to your own variation.

 chaturl -  f"https://meet.hack42.nl/your_channel#config.prejoinConfig.enabled=false"
 telegram_token - bot API token
 telegram_chat - channel id of channel of the door

+## modify home directiory in scripts
+In the script 'doorbell.py' and 'doorbell.desktop' you have to fill in your own home directory if you user name is different then 'pi'.
+Look for '/home/pi' and replace 'pi' with your own user name.

 # GPIO header pins